Linear Programming Based Near-Optimal Pricing for Laminar Bayesian Online Selection: Beyond Constant Depth: the production constrained problem

-\paragraph{Overview.} Consider the linear program of the optimal online policy (\ref{eq:lp-optimal}) and the ex-ante relaxation (\ref{eq:lp-exante}).
+\paragraph{Overview.} Consider the linear program of the optimal online policy and its expected relaxation (\ref{eq:lp-exante}).
 For a given constant $\delta>0$, we turn to one of these linear programs, depending on whether the shipping capacity $K$ is \emph{small} ($K\leq \frac{1}{\delta}$) or \emph{large} ($K> \frac{1}{\delta}$).
-In the former case, we pay the computational cost of solving \ref{eq:lp-optimal} and then round it exactly to a point-wise feasible online policy.
+In the former case, we pay the computational cost of solving the optimal policy LP and then round it exactly to a point-wise feasible online policy.
 In the latter case, we first reduce the large shipping capacity $K$ by a factor of $(1-\epsilon)$ to create some slack, and then solve \ref{eq:lp-exante} with this reduced shipping capacity (which has polynomial size).
 We then round the LP solution exactly by an adaptive pricing with randomized tie breaking policy.
-The hope is the resulting online policy respects all the constraints of the production constrained Bayesian selection problem with high probability because:
+As we will show later, the resulting online policy respects all the constraints of the production constrained Bayesian selection problem with high probability.

-\begin{enumerate} \item For every type $j$, the policy respects the corresponding production constraints point-wise. \item The policy respects the reduced large shipping capacity in expectation. \item Moreover, we show that the total number of served buyers concentrates because of the \emph{negative dependency} of the selection rule. \item Finally, due to the available slack in the large shipping capacity and because of the mentioned concentration, this capacity is exhausted with small probability. \end{enumerate}

 \paragraph{The algorithm.} More precisely, we run the following algorithm (\cref{alg:ptas}).